gprakhar6/srd/README.md

-# Reads a simple structure of format
+# Reads a simple C structure from a file

 ``` cat inp.txt
 MEMBER_NAME_1 : VALUE_1